|

 Pyramid, the early versions of the Book of the Dead

-(Teti Pyramid) and some tombs with scenes of the daily life in the
+in the Teti Pyramid and some tombs with scenes of the daily life in the

 Old Kingdom.
 There have also been some recent discoveries at Saqqara